Alessandro-Zunino/Focus-ISM/README.md

 ## System requirements

-The code has been tested on a Windows 10 machine, using Python Python 3.10.2 on Spyder IDE 5.2.2
+The code has been tested on a Windows 10 machine, using Python 3.10.2 on Spyder IDE 5.2.2

 The following Python packages are required: